wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorsByCategory

-Represents errors by category over time for error categories.
+Represents the errors by category over time.

 <table>
 <thead>